ligato/docs/docs/user-guide/quickstart.md

 ```
 In the next section we will program a VPP dataplane with configuration data formatted as key-value pairs.
 You can then run this command again and the new configuration will be displayed.

-## 5. Manage the VPP Agent
+## 5. Manage the vpp-agent

 This section will explain:

-- How to configure the VPP dataplane through the ETCD store and VPP Agent
+- How to configure the VPP dataplane through the etcd KV store and vpp-agent
-- How to read VPP configuration data via a VPP Agent REST API
+- How to read VPP configuration data via a vpp-agent REST API
 - How to connect to the VPP CLI and show the configuration

-### 5.1 Configure the VPP Dataplane using the VPP Agent
+### 5.1 Configure the VPP Dataplane using the vpp-agent

-Configure a simple loopback interface with an IP address putting the key-value pair into the ETCD store:
+Configure a simple loopback interface with an IP address putting the key-value pair into the etcd store:
 ```
 $ docker exec etcd etcdctl put /vnf-agent/vpp1/config/vpp/v2/interfaces/loop1 \
 '{"name":"loop1","type":"SOFTWARE_LOOPBACK","enabled":true,"ip_addresses":["192.168.1.1/24"]}'